solo-io/supergloo/docs/content/guides/installing_istio.md

 {{% /notice %}}

 {{% notice warning %}}
-Istio 1.8.0 has a [known issue](https://github.com/istio/istio/issues/28620) where sidecar proxies may fail to start.
+Istio 1.8.0 has a [known issue](https://github.com/istio/istio/issues/28620) where sidecar proxies may fail to start under specific circumstances.
+This bug may surface in sidecars configured by Failover Services.
 {{% /notice %}}

 In this guide we will walk you through two options for installing Istio for use with Gloo Mesh in a single cluster and multi-cluster setting.
 The instructions here are for reference only, and your installation process for Istio will likely be different depending on your organization's policies and procedures.